Chinmay2660/Blog/README.md

 - Edit and delete blog posts
 - Simple and responsive user interface

-## Getting Started

-To use the application, you will need to have Node.js and MongoDB installed on your computer.
-Then, follow these steps:

-1. Clone the repository: `git clone https://github.com/Chinmay2660/Blog.git`
-2. Install dependencies: `npm install`
-3. Create a `.env` file with your MongoDB connection URI: `MONGODB_URI=<your MongoDB connection URI>`
-4. Start the server: `npm start`
-5. Open the application in your web browser at `http://localhost:3000`

 ## Contributing

 If you find a bug or would like to suggest an improvement, please feel free to open an issue or submit a pull request.